Arizona Cataract Surgery Overview

 We serve Mesa, Scottsdale and greater Phoenix cataract patients.

-The first step is a thorough eye exam to determine the severity of your cataracts and make sure you don't have any additional problems such as glaucoma or macular degeneration.
+The first step is a thorough eye exam to determine the severity of your cataracts and make sure you don't have any additional problems such as dry eye or macular degeneration.

 If your cataracts are mild, better vision may be possible with new eyeglasses.
 However, once cataracts interfere with daily activities such as reading, driving or watching television, surgery is recommended.

-Cataract surgery at Q Vision is performed in a State of Arizona licensed center that is conveniently located within our office.
-The whole process is quite straightforward.
-Once you check-in, your nurse administers eye drops and prepares you for surgery.
-An anesthetist gives you medicine to help you relax and you are asleep for about two minutes for the administration of local anesthetic.
-The actual procedure usually takes 8-10 minutes and throughout the entire time there is typically no discomfort.
-After a light snack and some juice, you are ready to go back home.
+Cataract surgery at Q Vision is performed in a State of Arizona licensed center conveniently located within our office.
+The process is straightforward: after you check in, a nurse administers eye drops and prepares you for surgery.
+An anesthetist provides medication to help you relax, and you’ll be asleep for about two minutes while local anesthetic is administered.
+The procedure itself typically takes 8-10 minutes and is generally free of discomfort.
+After surgery, your nurse will review your post-operative instructions, and then you are free to go home.

 Most of our Scottsdale, Mesa and Phoenix cataract surgery patients recover quickly and see better very soon after surgery - often by the next day.
 However, those patients who need glasses must heal for one month in order to accurately measure a new prescription and achieve the full benefit of surgery.